 Spray paint it.
 I absolutely love gold.
 This easy DIY home project can be found at Blesserhouse.

 #6 Remodel a Room

-Remodeling a room in your home may be a bigger project but it well worth the time and effort.
+Remodeling a room in your home may be a bigger project, but it is well worth the time and effort.

-You can either pick a room that is a good return in investment.
+You can either pick a room that is a good return on investment.
 Or choose a small project that is easy to complete so you can build up your momentum.

 So far, we have renovated the powder room.
 And now, we are working on completing the home office.
 I can’t wait until it’s done!